rydmike/squircle_study/README.md

 If **FigmaSquircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **ContinuousRectangleBorder x 2.3529** is **NOT** at an exact match for it, but it is **not** a bad Squircle shape.

-At border radius of < 0.5 times the stadium radius, and using smoothness 1.0 for the **FigmaSquircle**, the **ContinuousRectangleBorder x 2.3529** is for practical visual comparisons a good fit.
+At border radius of < 0.5 times the shape's stadium radius, and when using smoothness 1.0 for the **FigmaSquircle**, the **ContinuousRectangleBorder x 2.3529** is for practical visual comparisons a fairly good fit.

 ### SquircleBorder PR

-A PR for a Squircle that was rejected in Flutter SDK.
+This shape is based on a PR for a Squircle that was rejected in Flutter SDK.
 It was discussed here https://github.com/flutter/flutter/pull/27523.
-This is a RydMike code revival of the PR with some minor mods.
-Changes includes adding `BorderSide` support and supporting slightly higher relative radius, in relation to the stadium radius.
+This is a @rydmike code revival of the PR with some minor modifications.
+Changes include adding `BorderSide` support, with `strokeAlign` and supporting slightly higher relative radius in relation to the shape's stadium radius, updated lerp overrides and migration to null-safe code.

 * Name: **SquircleBorder PR**
 * From [Flutter rejected PR code](https://github.com/jslavitz/flutter/blob/4b2d32f9ebb1192bce695927cc3cab13e94cce39/packages/flutter/lib/src/painting/continuous_rectangle_border.dart)
+* Outline border stroke align correct: **YES** (in @rydmike version)
+* Shape lerp animates correctly: **YES** (in @rydmike version)
 * Shape can break down: **YES**
-> The `SquircleBorder` border has poor behavior with higher border radius, it cannot become a stadium, it stops changing shape at higher relative border radius.
+    * The `SquircleBorder` border has poor behavior with higher border radius, it cannot become a stadium, it stops changing shape at higher relative border radius.
+Now on purpose limited to 0.65x of the shape's stadium radius, since it breaks down after that.
+One solution might be to switch a circular border radius like **Figma Squricle** and **Smooth Corner** do-
-* Other issues
-> The implementation is not an `OutlinedBorder`, so it has no outline capability.
-This needs to be added.

 ### Findings